salim-lachdhaf/dropdown_search/README.md

 </details>

 ## Layout customization
-You can customize the layout of the DropdownSearch and its items.
-[EXAMPLE](https://github.com/salim-lachdhaf/searchable_dropdown/tree/master/example#custom-layout-endpoint-example)
+You can customize the layout of the DropdownSearch and its items. click [here](https://github.com/salim-lachdhaf/searchable_dropdown/tree/master/example) for more examples.

 Full documentation [here](https://pub.dev/documentation/dropdown_search/latest/dropdown_search/DropdownSearch-class.html)